María García Romero

+to represent Puebla's 15th district during the 62nd session of Congress.

-As a Federal Deputy with a history of supporting public institutions, Maricarmen promoted well-being, development and security.
+As a federal deputy with a history of supporting public institutions, García promoted well-being, development and security.
 She succeeded in partnering with and influencing government and business leaders to identify and prioritize key party initiatives.

 Some of her achievements include participation in the ordinary commissions of Foreign Relations, Public Security and Housing where agreements were developed for the fight against domestic violence, the rights of young people and protection of children against sexual exploitation and abuse, all of this was achieved through arduous planning and negotiation.